MA Accounting and Business

 You will study the compulsory courses Strategic Management; Business Research Methods II: Applications and Analysis; as well as Advanced Financial Accounting, Auditing and Management Accounting Applications.
 In addition you will choose one more specialist course in business.

-You will study two further specialist courses in business and will complete a dissertation on a topic closely linked to your programme in business or accounting.
-You will also choose two accounting courses from a range of options including Advanced Management Accounting; Audit Practice; Taxation Practice; The Accounting Profession; and Accounting and Everyday Life.
+You will study two further specialist courses in business and will complete a dissertation on a topic closely linked to your programme in accounting or business.
+You will also choose two accounting courses from a range of options including Advanced Management Accounting; Audit Practice; Taxation Practices; Accounting and Everyday Life.

 Teaching takes place across the Central Area campus.
 You will have access to all the University's libraries and computer facilities.
-Honours students have access to the Business School's Undergraduate Resource Centre at 16 Buccleuch Place.
+Honours students have access to the Business School's Undergraduate Resource Centre, on level 11 of David Hume Tower.

 How will I learn?